brodier/rust_aoc/README.md

 * Adding new daynn.rs in src/yearaaaa.rs where nn is the number of the day and aaaa the year
 * updating lib.rs and main.rs macro for adding the new day in the corresponding year
-* creating Adding new daynn.rs in src/yearaaaa.rs importing required ressource "use aoc::yearaaaa::daynn::*; at the head of the file
+* Adding new daynn.rs in test/yearaaaa/ importing required ressource "use aoc::yearaaaa::daynn::*; at the head of the file
 * updating test.rs by updating corresponding macro with the new day.